 Henrico County, a progressive employer of choice, offers internship opportunities for high school and college students to develop skills and experience relevant to their course of study.
 We are committed to creating challenging, meaningful, relevant work experiences for students.
+To learn about future internship opportunities in your area of study, contact our Internship Program staff at 501-7206 or 501-4425 or e-mail at firstname.lastname@example.org or email@example.com.
 All internships will have specific learning goals identified by the student as being core to their academic and career development.
 The County will strive to ensure a balance between the intern’s specific learning goals and the work that is required by the Department.

 Established in 1611, Henrico County has deep historical roots.
 Henrico County borders the City of Richmond to the west, north and east and constitutes approximately a third of the Richmond metropolitan areas.
 Henrico County is among the top-rated counties in the nation and was one of the first localities to adopt the County Manager form of government.
 Citizens of Henrico County are represented by an elected Board of Supervisors representing five magisterial districts.